 Descanso Gardens is located at 1418 Descanso Drive, La Canada Flintridge.
 Check hours & admission.

 10 best things to do at Descanso Gardens

-1. Eat at the cosy restaurant or outdoor shaded patio.
+1. Eat inside the cafe or outdoor shaded patio.

 The relaxing courtyard at Descanso Gardens is near the entrance, and has a cafe and outdoor shaded patio.
 The cafe serves sandwiches and wraps, salads, wine, beer and coffee, and there's also a kid's menu.
 The patio area was featured in the highly successful HBO TV series Big Little Lies, with Reese Witherspoon and Nicole Kidman!

 2. Explore the fun gift shop at Descanso Gardens.

 The Gift Shop at Descanso Gardens has a wonderful selection of eclectic merchandise like candles, jewelry, cards, hats, ornaments and books.
 It's housed inside a charming arts and craft building with loads of ambiance.
 You don't need to pay an entrance fee to visit the Gift Shop.

 The best time to visit is around Halloween and Christmas, when there are gorgeous seasonal decorations in the Gift Shop.
 Don't miss the discount table for great buys, and there's also a kid's section with books and puzzles.

 The small nursery is on the other side of the Gift Shop, and has plants, unique pots, wall art, outdoor lanterns, and bird houses.